 The US Radio Frequency Radiation Standards

-The FCC standard for radiation exposure is purely arbitrary and unrealistically high.
-Many countries do not permit levels anywhere near
+The FCC standard for Maximum Allowable Radiation Exposure is purely arbitrary and unrealistically high.
+Many countries do not permit levels anywhere near the FCC standards.

 For example, where the FCC allows an exposure of 10,000mW/m², Italy limits exposure to 100mW/m² and the Swiss to 42mW/m².